 - First and last names: In the first reference, the first and last name appear together.
 After that, the last name alone is used.

-- Voice/tone: The blog brand aims to be “business professional.”
+- Voice/tone: The UC Tech news brand aims to be “business professional.”
 We assume a well-seasoned business audience, maintaining a tone that is professional – how you might write to someone if you were applying to a job.
 The editors work to ensure minimal use of conjunctions, explanation points, and error on the side of using slightly more formal words choices and syntax, etc. Similarly, the team also avoids terms like “we” and “our” to help be clear to audiences.
-The blog is written the UC Tech/ UC IT audiences and works to reinforce those terms in the blogs.
-The editors enjoy working with writers to write to the “professional” persona and use the methods described here to do this, as the consistency supports the blog over time.
-Thank you for helping us do that and for providing your feedback as well, as each member of the UC IT community is typically both a writer/content creator and a audience member as well.
+The editors enjoy working with contributors to write to the “professional” persona and use the methods described here to do this, as the consistency supports the UC Tech News over time.
+Thank you for helping us do that and for providing your feedback as well, as each member of the UC IT community is typically both a writer/content creator and an audience member as well.

 - Promotion: Once we publish, feel free to share a link of your post via email and/or your social networks to increase engagement.
 We will also post on the UC-IT Twitter and/or our LinkedIn Group page and hope to connect with you there as well.